-- Promotes Fat-Loss – Putting a couple drops of lemon oil in your water several times a day can support metabolism and weight loss.
+- Promotes Fat-Loss – Putting a couple of drops of lemon oil in your water several times a day can support metabolism and weight loss.
 Plus it tastes refreshing.

-- Improves Mood – Diffusing lemon essential oil in the air can lift mood and fight depression.
+- Improves Mood – Diffusing lemon essential oil in the air can lift your mood and fight depression.
 So great to have during the dreary winter months.

 - Immune Support – Lemon oil can support lymphatic drainage and help you overcome a cold fast.
 Mix it with coconut oil and rub it on the back of your neck.